 Although sudden cardiac arrests very rarely occur in children, they unfortunately do happen.
 If you are considering an AED for your school, you can opt for defibrillators that have pads specifically designed for children between the ages of one and eight.

 Training courses are a great way to instill confidence in your workforce who may need to use a defibrillator in an emergency.
-Going for training courses means that more people have more knowledge about sudden cardiac arrests and how to react when one occurs.
+Delivering or providing training courses means that an increased number of people have additional knowledge about sudden cardiac arrests and what to do when one occurs.

-Working as a cost effective way to teach people about defibrillators, having a dedicated team within your workforce who are willing to be trained can really speed up the emergency response when someone has fallen ill and ultimately help save their life.
+Working as a cost effective way to teach people about defibrillators, having a dedicated team within your workforce who are willing to be trained can speed up the emergency response when someone has fallen ill which ultimately helps to save a life.

 You should consider: